wuschel/oly-scribe/README.md

 ## oly-scribe

 is a quick and dirty order entry helper for the play by email game Olympia ([http://www.pbm.com/oly/](http://www.pbm.com/oly/ "Olympa PBEM")).
+As this program has been frankensteined from some python libs in a super quick manner, dont expect it to be perfect in matters of code and functionality.
+But it did its job very well.
+At last, no more need to memorize these terrible game order codes!

 ###Software requirements
-It has been developed for the game *Olympia G3* and Python 2.7x, but should be easily adaptable for other flavours of the game like *Olympia: The Age of Gods (TAG)*
+It has been developed for the game *Olympia G3* and Python 2.7x, but should be easily adaptable for other flavours of the game like *Olympia: The Age of Gods (TAG)*.
-Note that this program is a super fast hack - however, the users of this program found it to be a nice tool for order entry.
-At last, no more need to memorize these terrible game order codes!

 ###Features
 The program has two main features: